vanviegen/dotfiles/README.markdown

 ## updating

 In `~/.dotfiles` do a `git pull` followed by an `./install`.
 The latter will cause new symlinks to be created and stale symlinks to be removed from your home dir.
-Additionally, it will update any submodules (used for vim extensions).
+Additionally, it will install Nix and some Nix packages (kakoune, fzf, ripgrep).

 ## topical